-- Document and issue ICERS' equipment required in support of the applicable job function. - Provide system access credentials and aid in the reset of temporary passwords. - Review the incident response guidelines staff should follow in the event of a breach. - Provide an overview of key ICERS' Security Policies - Access Controls - Identification and Authentication
+- Document and issue ICERS' equipment required in support of the applicable job function. - Provide system access credentials and aid in the reset of temporary passwords. - Review the incident response guidelines staff should follow in the event of a breach. - Provide an overview of key ICERS' Security Policies - o Access Controls - o Identification and Authentication